nader-albert/reactive-datapipe/README.md

 Data Processing is carried out by a set of Spark jobs, integrated with the Processing Engine (pipe-processor)

-Each data element passing through the pipe, is called [Data Pill], and hence the pipe is called a pipe of data pills The pipe construction is designed to be lazy, meaning that it doesn't ignited until a Sink is connected to it.
+Each data element passing through the pipe, is called [Data Pill], and the pipe is meant to be a pipe of data pills.
+The pipe construction is designed to be lazy, in the sense that it doesn't get ignited, until a Sink is connected to it.

 The following modules represnt the main constituents of the Reactive Data Pipe.
 * #### Pipe_Source